wmodes/blackrockstation/README.md

 The radio controller handles audio coming from the radio.
 It only needs to know what era it is operating in to play period-appropriate music, announcements, and news.
 Additional considerations are:

-- Glitch/static sounds during transitions
+- Glitch/static sounds during time-slips
 - Possibly keeping track of announcements, news, and music to mix them up as necessary.

 ## TV Controller